chintanvajariya/nfl_ML_win_predictor/README.md

 ---

-## What You Can Learn From It

-- How key in-game metrics (score, time, possession) drive win probability
-- Where ML models succeed — and where they fall short — in real-time predictions
-- How model tuning and feature selection affect results and interpretability
-- How decision-making in sports mirrors risk evaluation in other domains

----

 ## What I Learned From Building It

 - How to move from a Jupyter Notebook prototype to a fully interactive web app